White on White

 Suprematist Composition: White on White (1918) is an abstract oil-on-canvas painting by Kazimir Malevich.
 It is one of the more well-known examples of the Russian Suprematism movement, painted the year after the October Revolution.
+The white square is one of the Malevich's three suprematist squares, the other two being black and red.

+Description

 Part of a series of "white on white" works begun by Malevich in 1916, the work depicts a white square, portrayed off-centre and at an angle on a ground which is also a white square of a slightly warmer tone.
 The work measures 79.5 × 79.5 cm.
 Malevich dispenses with most of the characteristics of representational art, with no sense of colour, depth, or volume, leaving a simple monochrome geometrical shape, not precisely symmetrical, with imprecisely defined boundaries.
 Although the artwork is stripped of most detail, brush strokes are evident in this painting and the artist tried to make it look as if the tilted square is coming out of the canvas.
 Malevich intended the painting to evoke a feeling of floating, with the colour white symbolising infinity, and the slight tilt of the square suggesting movement.